Muhammad Hashim Gazdar: Political life

 Later, he joined politics.
 He was elected a member of the Bombay Legislative Council from Sindh constituency in 1934 election.
-During his subsequent political career, he was also elected the Mayor of Karachi for the term from May, 1941 to May, 1942.
+During his subsequent political career, he was also elected the Mayor of Karachi for the term from May 1941 to May 1942.

 During his tenure as a member of the Sindh Assembly, he also joined the Ittehad party for some time.
-He joined All India Muslim League, which was launching a movement for creation of a separate state for Muslim population of India within the sub-continent (which emerged as Pakistan later) under the leadership of Quaid-e-Azam Muhammad Ali Jinnah.
-Being one; the most confident for Quaid-e-Azam, he was again elected a member of Legislative Assembly from Sindh; and appointed as the Deputy Speaker of the then Sindh Assembly.
+He joined All India Muslim League, which was launching a movement for creation of a separate state for Muslim population of India within the sub-continent (which emerged as Pakistan later) under the leadership of Muhammad Ali Jinnah.
+Being one of the most confident supporters of Jinnah, he was again elected a member of Legislative Assembly from Sindh and appointed as the Deputy Speaker of the then Sindh Assembly.

 Gazdar was among the legislating members who represented Sindh in the first session of Pakistan's first Constituent Assembly, and convened for the purpose of legislation in Sindh Assembly Building, Karachi on 10 August 1947, four days before Pakistan's independence and formation was imminent.
-Other members included Pirzada Abdul Sattar Abdul Rehman, Muhammed Ayub Khoro, and J. Ram das Doulat Ram.
+Other members included Pirzada Abdul Sattar Abdul Rehman, Muhammed Ayub Khoro, and J. Ram Das Doulat Ram.

 Gazdar's role as a former Pakistani politician is highly acknowledged.
 Being an honest legislator, a steadfast Muslim League politician, his role was significant with a view to turning the stream of politics to a new era.